Think

 This is another great example of how different everyone’s hair types and beauty preferences are, as I have many friends who cannot wash and condition their hair without following it up with a hair oil or leave-in treatment.
 I find most leave-ins weigh my hair down and make it difficult to style, so I’ll pop these in the “non essential” category.

-There are two leave in treatments, however, that I will love forever - the Chloe Zara Hair Creme and Eleven Australia Miracle Hair Treatment.
-Neither weight my hair down, both tame flyaways, neither feel greasy, both give the hair a lovely little health boost.
+There are two leave in treatments, however, that I will love forever - the Eleven Australia Dentangle My Hair Leave in Spray which is perfect if your hair is difficult to comb through and can be used in wet and dry hair and Eleven Australia Miracle Hair Treatment.
+Neither weigh my hair down, both tame flyaways, neither feel greasy, both give the hair a lovely little health boost.

 Gemma Watts